Emily3005250/TFBS-explorer/README.md

 # TFBS-explorer

 Explores the presence of transcription factor binding sites (TFBSs) in the promoter regions of human interferon-stimulated genes (ISGs).
-Specifically, it identifies and compares motif occurrences of IRF3, IRF7, and IRF9 using JASPAR motif profiles and Biopython-based scanning.
+It identifies and compares motif occurrences of IRF3, IRF7, and IRF9 using JASPAR motif profiles and Biopython-based scanning.

 ## Clone repository
 ```